KungBoman/News-ETL-Pipeline/docs/testing.md

 ## Repository Tests

-Repository tests verify the SQL queries against a real PostgreSQL database.
+Repository tests verify SQL queries against a real PostgreSQL database.

 These tests cover functionality such as: